 Women's Faculty Scholarship

 The Southern New Hampshire University (SNHU) Women's Faculty Scholarship was created in 1990 by the full-time women faculty of SNHU (then New Hampshire College).
 The scholarship acknowledges and supports students who demonstrate an ongoing commitment to human and environmental rights, economic justice, gender equity and community service.

-Any full-time University College undergraduate day student or fulltime College of Engineering, Technology and Aviation (CETA) undergraduate student may apply regardless of race, gender or nationality.
+Any full-time University College undergraduate day student or fulltime College of Engineering, Technology, and Aeronautics (CETA) undergraduate student may apply regardless of race, gender or nationality.
 Students may apply after completing a minimum of twenty-four credits at SNHU.
 Prior scholarship applicants and recipients may re-apply provided they are still full-time undergraduate students.